hh/community/keps/0007-dynamic-audit-control.md

 #### Story 2
 As a Kubernetes extension developer, I will be able to provide drop in extensions that utilize audit data.

+#### Story 3
+As a cluster admin, I will be able configure multiple audit-policies and webhook endpoints to provide independent auditing facilities.

 ### Implementation Details/Notes/Constraints

 A misunderstanding may occur of both flags are defined and an object is provided.
 This should be explicitly called out in the